 step ca renew compromised.crt compromised.key --out=new.crt.

-The security officers found the keys compromised and revoked the certificate:
+The security folks identify the compromised key and revoke the certificate:

 step ca revoke --cert compromised.crt --key compromised.key.

-In the meantime, the new certificate is valid, but we don’t know about it because there is no interface.
-So, to counteract this, you need to put the CA offline and dig through the database.
+Nonetheless, the new certificate is valid, but they don’t know about it because there is no interface and no audit logs.
+So, to counteract that, they have to put the CA offline and dig into the database.

-An attacker can issue as many more certificates as he needs.
+The attacker can issue as many more certificates as they need.

 That’s how well automation have invented for an attacker.